Azure-for-Startups/Content/Instructional-guides-and-code-packets/Azure-Service-Fabric/README.md

 &lt;/Section&gt;

 It is possible to enter storage parameters here but it is better to set concrete values depend on deployment direction.
 This is Local and Cloud by default.
-Let’s create different settings for both -
+Let's create different settings for both -

 -   Expand ClustEncApplication project in Solution Explorer